jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 - type 3: sharing properties with both verbs and nouns
   - in that it can both
     - appear in the head of a predicate, and
-    - inflect like a noun when in an NP
+    - inflect like a noun when in an NP, and
+    - sometimes also act as a copula complement
 - type 4: different from nouns and verbs
+  - different from nouns in that
+    - it don't undergo similar morphological process with the noun
+    - its behavior in the copula complement position differs with a typical noun (for example a noun may require an article but an adjective doesn't)
+  - different from verbs in that
-  - in that it can neither appear in the head of a predicate nor behave like a noun in an NP
+    - it can't appear in the head of a predicate

 A language may have two adjective classes, and the adjective class in a language can be closed and highly restricted.